SJTUJohnClass/Minivim/README.md

   ## <a id = "8"> Suggestions </a>

-  To help you about your project, we have some suggestions for you.
+  To help you with your project, we have some suggestions for you.

-  1. When come across some problems, try handle them yourself at first.
-Google or baidu are all good methods to solve your problems.
-After that, if you are not satisfied about the answer, you can ask for TAs for free.
+  1. When come across some problems, try to handle them yourself at first.
+Google or Baidu are all good methods to solve your problems.
+After that, if you are not satisfied with the answer, you can ask for TAs for free.
-  2. Try install all the environments that the project needs.
+  2. Try to install all the environments that the project needs.
 Affirm that they are working well and then begin your project.
-  3. When at the beginning of your project, try to take a research of the demo cpp file, figuring out how it works.
+  3. At the beginning of your project, try to take research of the demo cpp file, figuring out how it works.
 Also, you can change some arguments in the file to make the TUI displayed as you like.
-  4. Before coding, try to think about how to break up your project as several independent parts, like *file processing* model, *window processing* model, *cursor processing* model, *contents processing* model and something else.
+  4. Before coding, try to think about how to break up your project into several independent parts, like *file processing* model, *window processing* model, *cursor processing* model, *contents processing* model and something else.
 You can do it in your will.
 We don't acquire it, but it's a good habit when you're coding and it will make the whole thing easier.
-  5. An important thing is that you'd better consider about how to store your file in the program, how to insert a char and how to append a line.
+  5. An important thing is that you'd better consider how to store your file in the program, how to insert a char, and how to append a line.
-  6. After all above have done, try to test the effect after you change or add something in your program. **This project is not standardized.
-That means your grade depends on your ultimate performance, which means performance of your program is really important.**
+  6. After all the above has been done, try to test the effect after you change or add something to your program. **This project is not standardized.
+That means your grade depends on your ultimate performance, which means the performance of your program is really important.**
   7. You can communicate with your classmates. **Plagiarism is forbidden in John Class.
-We welcome idea exchanges, but any form of cheat will be take seriously.
-If you're not sure about your behaviour, please talk with us in case of misunderstanding.**
+We welcome idea exchanges, but any form of cheat will be taken seriously.
+If you're not sure about your behavior, please talk with us in case of misunderstandings.**